IanMadd/academic/content/portfolio/Data_Tables.md

 ##  10: 123
 ```

-Print multiple columns as a data.table:
+Print multiple columns as a data table:

 ```